andrewcumming/phys645/compact.md

 where $a$ is the mean separation between ions given by $(4\pi/3) n_i a^3 =1$ and $n_i = \rho/Am_p$ is the ion density.
 At temperatures that are low enough that $\Gamma$ becomes large, the thermal energy is negligible and then the Coulomb repulsion between ions makes the ions fall into a lattice -- the plasma forms a solid.
 At higher temperatures, thermal motions of the ions become significant, $\Gamma$ drops, and the ions are able to move around, becoming liquid for $\Gamma<\Gamma_{\rm melt}$ and finally gas for $\Gamma<1$.

 (a) Imagine perturbing one of the ions from its equilibrium position in the lattice by an amount $\delta r\ll a$.
-Estimate the restoring force it will feel from the Coulomb repulsion of it's nearest neighbours, and therefore the spring constant.
+Estimate the restoring force it will feel from the Coulomb repulsion of its nearest neighbours, and therefore the spring constant.
 Next, assuming thermal equilibrium so that degrees of freedom get $(1/2)k_BT$ of energy, estimate the mean-square displacement of the ion about its equilibrium position as a function of temperature.

 (b) {\em Lindemann's criterion} is an [empircal rule](https://en.wikipedia.org/wiki/Melting_point#Predicting_the_melting_point_of_substances_(Lindemann's_criterion)) for when a solid melts which is that the solid will melt when $\langle (\delta r)^2\rangle\sim c^2a^2$ with $c\approx 0.15$--$0.3$.
 Use this to estimate the value of $\Gamma_m$.
 Molecular dynamics simulations of these kinds of plasmas give $\Gamma_m\approx 175$.
 How does your answer compare?